rancher/rancher-docs/docs/pages-for-subheaders/aws-marketplace-payg-integration.md

 ## Overview

-Rancher integrates with AWS Marketplace as a Pay-as-you-go offering.
+Rancher integrates with AWS Marketplace as a pay-as-you-go (PAYG) offering.
 This will be in addition to the existing [AWS License integration](https://ranchermanager.docs.rancher.com/pages-for-subheaders/aws-cloud-marketplace) which is currently available.
 Customers will need information about their options and the features and limitations of the PAYG offerings.

 ## Limitations